lyokha/nginx-combined-upstreams-module/README.md

     combine_server_singlets  _single_ byname;
 ```

-All colons (*:*) in the server names are replaced with underscores (*_*).
+All colons (*:*) in the server names get replaced with underscores (*_*).

 ### Where this can be useful

 Hmm, I do not know.
-Anyway a singlet upstream is a prominent category because it
+Anyway, a singlet upstream is a prominent category because
-defines a single server with fallback mode.
-We can use them to provide robust
+it declares a single server with fallback mode.
+We can use them to provide
-HTTP session management when backend servers identify themselves using a known
+robust HTTP session management when backend servers identify themselves using a
-mechanism like HTTP cookies.
+known mechanism like HTTP cookies.

 ```nginx
 upstream  uhost {